panoply/spx/docs/src/views/docs/usage/typescript.md

 }
 ```

-# Component DOM
+# Component Nodes

-Component `dom[]` elements which are defined on the static `define` configuration object will default to using `HTMLElement`.
-These DOM identifier entires will be made available on the `{js} this.dom` object, offering a direct interface to manipulate elements within your component.
+Component `nodes` are associated DOM Elements provided on the `nodes` definition object as keyword identifiers.
+These DOM identifier entires will be made available on the `{js} this` object of classes, offering a direct interface to manipulate elements within your component.
 SPX intelligently interprets the node identifiers to determine the appropriate element tag types.
 This means that DOM identifier names suffixed with an valid element name (e.g., `button`, `div`, `input`) will automatically infer and apply the element type.

 > The `<const>` prefix type annotation is **mandatory** when defining `nodes`.
 Omitting this annotation will prevent SPX from applying the specific DOM Node element typing, potentially leading to type errors or loss of IntelliSense support in your IDE.